 - Some traumas that happen in early childhood aren't in the conscious mind.
 They get submerged into the subconscious, and oftentimes a person only gets confused fragments that surface and scare them deeply.
 Also, some trauma is so horrible that a person's conscious mind in adulthood can't deal with it, so it gets forgotten until such time as the person has enough tools and support to meet it.
 If you start down the spiritual path, these types of things will surface and ignite your grieving process.

-- Grieving an action or event from a past lifetime that you don't know about
+- Grieving an action or event from another lifetime that you don't know about

 - I tell people that I am a minimalist when it comes to past lives.
 I want you focused on this lifetime on this planet.
-But some past lives weigh so heavily on someone that they have to clear them to heal and move on.
+But some past lives weigh so heavily on someone that they have to be cleared to move on.
 I do believe that we carry the weight and the benefits of past lives.
-If after doing your work and the first two items don't apply to your grief, then it's time to turn to your past lives (I'll talk more about how to do this is future post, or you can contact me on this link if you really need answers now).
+If after doing your work and the first two items don't apply to your grief, then it's time to turn to your past lives.

-- Grieving an action or event from a past lifetime that you know about
+- Grieving an action or event from another lifetime that you know about

-- Even if you now know what the past life was (You found out you were an officer at a WWII concentration camp), you will still need to grieve for as long as your soul thinks it needs to grieve.
+- Even if you now know what the past life was, you will still need to grieve for as long as your soul thinks it needs to grieve.
 The added awareness of the specific life or event helps so you can let yourself know consciously what's happening.
 It makes it easier to accept the process.
 Or perhaps you even need to do something in this world.
-A simple ritual could be writing apology letters to concentration camp victims in the case of the above example.
+A simple ritual could be writing apology letters to those that you wronged or who wronged you.

 - Grieving a nameless energy form or feeling